How to get from Istanbul Airport to Sultanahmet (2026 guide)

 If you land after midnight, your options are:

-- Havaist + walk: Take HVL-1 to Aksaray, then walk ~15–20 minutes to Sultanahmet (the T1 tram won't be running)
+- Havaist plus walk: Take HVL-1 to Aksaray, then walk ~15–20 minutes to Sultanahmet (the T1 tram will not be running)

-When it's time to head back to IST, you have the same options in reverse:
+When it is time to head back to IST, you have the same options in reverse:

 - Havaist: Take the T1 tram from Sultanahmet to Aksaray (direction: Bağcılar), then catch the HVL-1 Havaist bus back to IST.
 Check the Havaist App for the Aksaray departure schedule.

-- Metro: T1 tram to Laleli → walk to Vezneciler M2 → transfer at Gayrettepe to M11 → Istanbul Airport.
+- Metro: T1 tram to Laleli, walk to Vezneciler M2, transfer at Gayrettepe to M11, arrive at Istanbul Airport.

 - Istanbulkart: Required for metro and tram.
 One card can be tapped for up to 5 people at the turnstile.
 Buy one from the yellow "Biletmatik" machines at the airport's metro station.
 Contactless bank cards also work but cost more per ride.